parthsuthar2609/Stock-Forex-Prediction-Using-ML/README.md

 1. **Web Interface**:
    - Access the web interface provided.
    - Input desired parameters and click "Predict".

-2. **API Endpoint**:
-   - Send HTTP requests to the API endpoint.
-   - Include parameters and receive JSON responses.

-### Contributors
-- Add your name and contact information if you contribute to this project.

-### License
-- Specify the license under which this code is distributed.

 ### Disclaimer
 - The predictions provided by this system are for educational and informational purposes only and should not be considered financial advice.